jumpnow/jumpnowtek-site/_posts/2015-06-22-Working-on-the-BeagleBone-kernel.md

 After you make your changes and save them, the new configuration file can be found here

-    <TMPDIR>/work/beaglebone-poky-linux-gnueabi/linux-stable/4.3-r1/linux-beaglebone-standard-build/.config
+    <TMPDIR>/work/beaglebone-poky-linux-gnueabi/linux-stable/4.5-r4/linux-beaglebone-standard-build/.config

 Copy that `.config` file to

-    ~/bbb/meta-bbb/recipes-kernel/linux/linux-stable-4.3/beaglebone/defconfig
+    ~/bbb/meta-bbb/recipes-kernel/linux/linux-stable-4.5/beaglebone/defconfig

 Then rebuild your kernel

     ~/bbb/build$ bitbake -c cleansstate virtual/kernel && bitbake virtual/kernel

-Finally you'll probably want to rebuild your image to get the new kernel and modules into the *rootfs* for installation onto an SD card.
+If that is successful, you then want to rebuild your image to get the new kernel and modules included in the *rootfs* for installation.

 ## Working outside of Yocto